Why Do Weeds Grow So Fast?

-You work hard to grow plants, flowers that take can take weeks to grow, then weeds seem to be able to appear overnight, with little to no effort!
+You work hard to grow plants, flowers can take weeks to grow, then weeds seem to be able to appear overnight, with little to no effort!

 It’s time to face facts.
-Those they may be annoying little blighters, weeds are a plant.
+They may be annoying little blighters but weeds are a plant.
 Garden weeds are in fact clever little devils.
 The reason they grow so quickly is because they adapt to any condition or generally the condition (location on this planet) they live in.

 If your garden is boggy or dry as a bone you’ll still get weeds as they’re able to survive with whatever situation is thrown at them.

 You’ll find that weeds grow fast as many have a quick cycle.
 Their whole job is to sprout up and spread, so ensuring a new version of itself is created sooner the better is a must.

 So, if you think about it, weeds are pretty fantastic!
 Hard as nails and pretty much able to grow in any condition.
 However, it doesn’t mean we still want them in our garden.